 \subsection{Recommendations}

-Based on our experiments, we have come to the following recommendations when training an MVE network: \begin{itemize} \item Use a warm-up, as also suggested by the original authors.
+Based on our experiments, we make the following recommendations when training an MVE network: \begin{itemize} \item Use a warm-up.
 It is important to initialize the variance such that it is more or less constant for all inputs.
 Otherwise, some regions may be neglected.
 This is easily achieved by setting the bias of the variance neuron to 1 at initialization. \item Use gradient clipping.
 We found gradient clipping to yield more stable optimization when optimizing the mean and variance simultaneously. \item Use separate regularization for the mean and variance.
-If a hyperparameter search is computationally infeasible, we found that the variance should typically be regularized an order of magnitude stronger than the mean. \end{itemize}
+If a hyperparameter search is computationally infeasible, the variance should typically be regularized an order of magnitude stronger than the mean. \end{itemize}

-\subsection{Future Work}
+\subsection{Future work}

-The results on separate regularization indicate that estimating the variance and estimating the mean are often not equally difficult problems.
+The results on separate regularization indicate that variance and mean functions are generally not equally smooth.
 It is therefore likely not optimal to use a similar architecture and training procedure for both.
-It would be interesting to investigate if the use of a separate architecture and training procedure leads to further improvements.
+It would be interesting to investigate whether the use of a separate architecture and training procedure leads to further improvements.

-On a more general note, it may be very worthwhile to get better estimates of the data noise variance.
-A vast amount of very intricate work is being done to improve the model uncertainty estimate.
-Approaches such as dropout, ensembling, and Bayesian neural networks, to name a few.
-For the predictive uncertainty, however, it may be just as or even more important to properly estimate the variance of the noise correctly.
-This, of course, highly depends on the data set in question but it could be that the uncertainty due to a heteroscedastic variance has much more influence on the predictive uncertainty than the model uncertainty.
-We therefore think that is very worthwhile to investigate the optimal way to estimate the the variance of the (possibly non-Gaussian) noise.